cesarsalesgomes/dna/README.md

 6. Clone the `dna` repository on the recommended directory of the step 3, go to the _nest_ folder, and also start the application with `pm2` **(pm2 start npm --name "Nest" -- start)**.
 The command will install the production modules, build and start the application.

-7. Copy the _/nestjs_ and _/directus_ server locations of the `default.conf` on the nginx folder to the server locations of the `etc/nginx/conf.d/default.conf` file on the EC2 instance folder.
+7. Copy the _/nestjs_ and _/directus_ server locations of the `default.conf` on the nginx folder², to the server locations of the `etc/nginx/conf.d/project-name.conf` file (necessary to be created) on the EC2 instance folder.

 8. Restart the Nginx server with the command `systemctl restart nginx`.

 **Issues:**

 1. **[Configuration to connect to AWS RDS MySql Database](https://www.youtube.com/watch?v=Ng_zi11N4_c&t=445s)**
+2. Copying and pasting from the file generates unexpected nginx errors, so it is necessary to type the characters

 <br />